JetBrains/compose-multiplatform/tutorials/Tray_Notifications_MenuBar/main.md

 ## What is covered

-In this guide, we'll show you how to work with system tray, create application menu bar and create window specific menu bar, and send system notifications using Compose for Desktop.
+In this tutorial we'll show you how to work with the system tray, create an application menu bar and a window-specific menu bar, and send system notifications using Compose for Desktop.

 ## Tray

-You can add an application icon into the system tray.
-Using Tray, you can also send notifications to the user.
-There are 3 types of notifications:
+You can add an application icon to the system tray.
+You can also send notifications to the user using the system tray.
+There are 3 types of notification:

 1. notify - simple notification
 2. warn - warning notification